MorganZhang100/line-counter/README.md

 ## Roadmap
 * Add order output function
+* Add option to only count file amount or line amount

 ## Author
 I'm Morgan Zhang, a graduate computer science student in University of San Francisco.